slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lovers

 <!--
+> *"The first sign of love: for men is timidity, in women it is courage."
+-- Voltaire
+> *"What is love?
+Love is teh absence of judgement."
+-- Dalai Lama*
 - arguing and insecurity is anti-seductive. familiarity is the death of seduction.
 - warriors and worriers. human males form cooperative froups to compete againts out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children. this challenges the familiar wisdom that women are more sociable than men and men are more competitive than women. (joyce benenson)
 > *"Love is a flower, friendship a sheltering tree.*